EgoAleSum/Rosso.js/README.md

 })
 ```

-A complete example can be found in the `test` directory.
+Complete examples can be found in the `examples` directory.

 ## Navigating